 Medications are also used to lower blood sugar levels in those with type 2 diabetes.
 For those with type 1, however, insulin shots are required.
 In rare cases, a pancreas transplant is offered to those with type 1 diabetes in hopes of receiving an organ that produces more insulin.
 Whether a patient has type 1 or 2 diabetes, however, they often have nerve pain brought on by the disease.
 Cannabis can help!

 A study was conducted on rats to assess the effectiveness of cannabis for diabetic nerve pain.
 They found that the neuropathic pain that is symptomatic of some diabetes sufferers was effectively relieved by a cannabis-based medication.
 Because diabetic nerve pain is the most common of all neuropathic pains experienced around the world, the scope of this research is quite broad.

 In humans, cannabis has been shown to be an effective treatment for chronic nerve pain.
 Given what was found in the study on rats, it stands to reason that cannabis-based medication is also a suitable treatment for nerve pain in people.

-Cannabis Prevents Development of Diabetes
+Does Cannabis Prevent the Development of Diabetes?

 Another study conducted on diabetic rats used Cannabidiol, a cannabis-based medicine, and examined the effects.
 What they found was shocking: incidence of diabetes plummeted from 86% in the placebo rats to just 30% in the rats receiving Cannabidiol.
 The researchers explain that the medication works by inhibiting and delaying insulitis, a disease of the pancreas that causes sufferers to become diabetic.
 The immensity of this finding should not go unnoticed.
 After all, the best way to treat a disease is to prevent people from ever getting it.